 First to Third Forms – compulsory for all pupils

 Fourth and Fifth Forms – GCSE optional subject

 - The course has a controlled coursework unit worth 60% and an exam unit worth 40% of the final mark.

 - In the Fourth Form, pupils work across all areas of fine art before picking one area to specialise in.

-- AQA Art and Design: Fine Art Endorsement (Photography Endorsement is also available).
-The course has 2 components.
+- AQA Art and Design: Fine Art (7202) The course has 2 components.
 Component 1: Personal Investigation (60%), which includes a 3000 word essay.
 Component 2: Externally-set assignment (40%) to be completed in Feb to May of Upper Sixth Form year.

-- OCR Art and Design: Critical and Contextual Studies.
-The course has 2 components.
-Component 1: Personal Investigation in to Art Theory (60%), which includes a 3000 word essay.
+- OCR Art & Design – Critical & Contextual Studies (H606) The course has 2 components.
+Component 1: Personal Investigation in to the Theory of Art (60%), which includes a 3000 word essay.
 Component 2: Externally set assignment (40%) - to be completed in Feb to May of Upper Sixth Form year.

 In the Lower Sixth Form, students study works of Art that contain a narrative.
 They explore the imagery and unravel the story behind the piece.
 In the Upper Sixth Form they build on this early research to develop their own area of study.
 The most essential skill that is developed is the ability to analyse artwork.
 This entails asking questions, such as: Who produced it?
 How was it made?
 Why does it look the way it does?
 Students will be using Art History knowledge to put artists and their work into context, as well as analysing the concepts and stories behind the art pieces.
 It is a fascinating, broad and complex subject.